AI Exam

 Management for Special Scenarios

-Cardiac Arrest Survivors:
+Cardiac Arrest Survivors

 - STEMI Post-ROSC: Proceed with immediate PCI.